anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl01.md

 }
 ```

 This is all pretty straight-forward code for processing input.
-When reading a numeric value from input, we use the C\# `double.Parse` function to convert it to a numeric value that we store in NumVal.
-Note that this isn't doing sufficient error checking: it will incorrectly read "1.23.45.67" and handle it as if you typed in "1.23".
+When reading a numeric value from input, we use the C\# `double.Parse` function to convert it to a numeric value that we store in `numVal`.
+Note that this isn't doing sufficient error checking: it will incorrectly read `1.23.45.67` and handle it as if you typed in `1.23`.
 Feel free to extend it :).
 Next we handle comments:

 ```c#
 if (c == '#')